a holistic nutritionist’s guide to exercise recovery: how to get the most out of your workouts

 Certain micronutrients like vitamins and minerals also play a role in exercise recovery and overall muscle function and health.
 Plus, if we’re working out heavily and not fueling our bodies adequately, we might be at risk for deficiency.
 Here are some micronutrients to be mindful of:

-• Iron: This vital mineral carries oxygen through your body to your muscles to keep your energy levels in check.
+Iron: This vital mineral is part of hemoglobin, a protein that carries oxygen from your lungs to your body's tissues, including your muscles.
 Since we need more oxygen to carry out strenuous exercise, active individuals are more likely to have iron deficiency, which can result in poor muscle recovery.
 Women are also more at risk for iron deficiency because of menstrual bleeding (if you are experiencing heavy periods, read this blog post)!
 So if you’re experiencing symptoms of low iron (shortness of breath, sore muscles, delayed recovery, fatigue, bruising, cold sensitivity, etc), I definitely recommend asking your doctor for a blood test.
 Note: In Western medicine, a ferritin level of 12-20 ug/L indicates possible iron deficiency.
 However, there is a big difference between ‘normal’ and optimal, and you might still experience poor recovery even if you’re not technically iron deficient.
 Many naturopathic doctors recommend women aim to have ferritin levels closer to 75-100 ug/L for optimal health.

 7) Reduce inflammation